I like the idea of this tag because I function from honesty always….but also because it reminds me of being on MySpace in the early 2000s #emo.

 Continue reading “Review: Brave by Rose McGowan”

-Hey Nerds!
-I’ve got a review I should be writing, but this seemed like more fun because goddamnit I read another Patterson novel and I don’t know why I do that to myself!
+I have a review I should be writing, but this seemed like more fun because for fuck’s sake I read another Patterson novel.
+I don’t know why I do that to myself!

-So, let’s do this first before I unleash my reader-anger onto that overproducing book machine.
+So, let’s do this first before I unleash my reader-anger into a review for that overproducing book machine.
 (These questions came from somewhere floating around on Goodreads.)

 Continue reading “Book Tag: Twenty Questions!”

-My Australian book buddy Greyson Reads tagged me for this one.
-She said I was “lovely and hilarious”, and obviously flattery works really well on me!
+My Australian book buddy Greyson @ Use Your Words tagged me for this one.
+She said I was “lovely and hilarious,” and obviously flattery works really well on me!
 Thanks, G!

 There are some rules…